Young Girls: Commercial performance

-"Young Girls" was able to chart in the United States on the Bubbling Under Hot 100, which acts as an extension of the Billboard Hot 100, at number 102 and entered at number 64 on the Canadian Hot 100 on November 24, 2012, two weeks after the song was released as a promotional single.
+"Young Girls" was able to chart in the United States on the Bubbling Under Hot 100, which acts as an extension of the Billboard Hot 100, at number 102 and entered at number 64 on the Canadian Hot 100 on November 24, 2012, two weeks after its release as a promotional single.
 Following the release of Unorthodox Jukebox, on December 12, 2012, the track re-entered at number 63 on the latter chart, it debuted in France at number 123, in the United Kingdom at number 141 and the song debuted at the top spot on the South Korea International Singles chart.
-In Australia, when the record was scheduled to be the second single from the album, it debuted at number 62 and it made its first appearance at number 27 in the New Zealand charts, peaking at number 23 around the same time.
+In Australia, when the record was scheduled to be the second single, it debuted at number 62 and it made its first appearance at number 27 in the New Zealand charts, peaking at number 23 around the same time.
+The song was certified platinum by Recorded Music NZ (RMNZ).

 On November 26, 2013, it was released as an official single in Australia.
 On the following week, it was the most added track to radio stations.
 Despite that, the highest position the single was able to peak was at number 62, when the song was set to be released as the second single.
 Nevertheless, the record was certified gold by the Australian Record Industry Association (ARIA).
 "Young Girls" reached its highest mark at number 83 in the United Kingdom, after its official release.
 The track peaked at number 32 on the Billboard Hot 100 and stayed there for 14 weeks.
 In the Mainstream Top 40 the aforementioned song peaked inside the top 10, at number 9, something which the previous single was unable to do, thus ending the top 10 streak.
 It was certified platinum by the Recording Industry Association of America (RIAA).
-In Canada, the song peaked at number 19 and Music Canada (MC) and received a double platinum certification by Music Canada.
+In Canada, the song peaked at number 19 and received a double platinum certification by Music Canada (MC).
 It made the 2013 year end list of the Canadian Hot 100.